Over-Coded/Journey-TaFs/Little Bee/web basics Proof Read.md

 https://web.stanford.edu/class/msande91si/www-spr04/readings/week1/InternetWhitepaper.htm
-How does the internet work.
+How the internet works.

 https://www.youtube.com/watch?v=e4S8zfLdLgQ&index=14&-=
 How the Internet Works for Developers - Pt 1 - Overview & Frontend
 https://www.youtube.com/watch?v=FTAPjr7vgxE
 How the Internet Works for Developers - Pt 2 - Servers & Scaling
-Explaination on the finer making on the front and back end.
-Defenete Starter.
+Explanation on the finer making on the front and back end.
+Definite Starter.